 Next to Terminal three you can see the planes through the fence.
 It’s too narrow for a DSLR lens but the iPhone lens is so tiny it can peep through the wire netting.

 Terminal 3 has no public viewing facilities, and please note, there’s a charge to drop off in front of the terminal.
 Better to use the free drop off point, from where there are free buses to the terminals.

 This is the only part of the original 1962 terminal building still visible.
 The air traffic controllers moved to a new control tower in 2013.
-I came here is the child and went on to the viewing terraces where I I took this photograph.
-The terraces closed due to tighter security.
+I came here is the child and went on to the viewing terraces where I took this photograph and included it in a school project.
+The terraces were closed due to increasing security threats.

 The airport grew and grew, and today arriving passengers are welcomed by the sight of a multistorey car park.
 But a new terminal is planned.
 The remains of the old one will disappear.

 The Radisson Blu hotel is an impressive building, with great views from the business class lounge at the top.
 And just nearby, beyond the hedge, a taste of the exotic, a Boeing 787 Dreamliner of Ethiopian airways.